boundless-xyz/boundless/docs/src/requestor-manual/broadcasting.md

 <!-- TODO: link all rust symbol references to source & rustdocs -->

-# Submit Proving Request
+# Broadcasting Proof Requests

 Programmatic interaction with the market is accomplished through `boundless-market` crate, using the `ProofMarketService` struct.
 An example is provided in the `examples/counter` directory.

-You can also interact with the market via a market client CLI.
-It builds upon the `boundless_market::contracts` library.
+You can also interact with the market via a CLI, built with the `boundless_market::contracts` library.

 ## CLI Usage